 When should you refinance your home loan?

-Most lenders agree that the greatest gain in refinancing your home occurs when the current interest rate stands at least two percentage points below your existing mortgage loan interest rate and refinancing costs are affordable.
-If those two conditions exist, you should look into refinancing, which offers potential benefits, depending on your situation.
+If those two conditions exist, you should look into refinancing.
+Then it will offer potential benefits, depending on your situation.
 But there are tradeoffs, too, so you'll need to consider a number of factors before deciding whether refinancing is right for you.

 But what about the term?
 If you refinance at a lower interest rate with a longer-term mortgage, you will reduce your monthly payment.
 And that may be your chief objective for refinancing.
 Keep in mind, though, that a longer-term mortgage (even at a lower interest rate) may increase your total interest costs over the years.

-On the other hand, refinancing with a shorter-term mortgage may decrease your total interest costs overall because you’ll pay off the loan faster.
-However, a shorter-term mortgage will likely increase your monthly payment.
+What about refinancing with a shorter-term mortgage?
+This may decrease your total interest costs because you’ll pay off the loan faster.
+Yet, a shorter-term mortgage will likely increase your monthly payment.
 Again, you need to consider your chief objective for refinancing.
 If your main goal is to pay off the loan as soon as possible, and you have the extra money to put toward a house payment, a shorter-term mortgage may be for you.

-Another way to prevent a big payment hike is to switch to a fixed- rate mortgage with a steady interest rate and monthly payment.
-Many people appreciate the peace of mind and budgeting predictability that a fixed-rate mortgage offers.
+Another way to prevent a big payment hike is to switch to a fixed-rate mortgage with a steady interest rate and monthly payment.
+Many people like the peace of mind and budgeting predictability that a fixed-rate mortgage offers.

 In general, refinancing is not a good idea if doing so won’t save you money.
 According to the Federal Reserve Board, there are three reasons why you might not benefit from refinancing:

 - If you have held your mortgage a long time.
 The longer you have paid down your mortgage, the more of your monthly payment applies to principal and helps build equity.
-However, if you refinance late in your mortgage term, you’ll “reset the clock” and restart the amortization process so more of your payment will be paying interest (and not building equity) again.
+But, if you refinance late in your mortgage term, you’ll “reset the clock."
+This will restart the amortization process so more of your payment will be paying interest (and not building equity) again.

 - If your current mortgage has a prepayment penalty.
 A prepayment penalty is a fee that lenders might charge if you pay off your mortgage loan early, including for refinancing.
 If you’re seeking refinancing with the same lender, ask whether the prepayment penalty can be waived with a new loan.
-If you have to pay the penalty, you will increase the time it takes to break even on refinancing — even after accounting for expected monthly savings.
+If you must pay the penalty, you will increase the time it takes to break even on refinancing.
+This will be true even after accounting for expected monthly savings.

 - If you plan to move from your home in the next few years.
-If you’re planning to move in the near future, the savings you’ll see from lower monthly payments may not exceed the costs of refinancing.
-Use a break-even calculation to determine whether or not it is worthwhile to refinance.
+If you’re planning to move soon, the savings you’ll see from lower monthly payments may not exceed the costs of refinancing.
+Use a break-even calculation to determine whether it is worthwhile to refinance.